 - Shift II – 10:45 p.m. – 3:00 a.m. – Guests will usually be sleeping.
 Prepare sandwiches for sack lunches for guests to take with them when they leave in the morning.
 Volunteers will be stationed to monitor the guests and building.
 This shift will allow you to do your own quiet activities, such as working on your computer or reading.
 All sites have wi-fi capability.

 - Food Team – 6:30 – 8:30 p.m.
-Four volunteers team to prepare parts of an evening nutritious meal and serve it to guests – just one time per month.
+A team of four – five volunteers prepare parts of a nutritious meal and serve it to guests – just one meal per month.
 Food prep at home; set up, serve, clean up on site.

 Volunteers are urgently needed for Shift II and Shift III at all sites.
 Please consider offering your time to fill one of these time slots.